parrt/msan501-old/projects/hashtable.md

     """
 ```

+*The functionality that replaces an existing key->value mapping is something we will not use here, but I include it here for completeness.*

-Please note that in our case our values for the association are sets of document indexes.
+In our case our values for the association are sets of document indexes.
 If `ronald` is in documents 9 and 3 and `reagan` is in document 17 and both of those terms hashed to bucket 0, you would see the following 2-element bucket 0 with two associations:

 <img src=figures/hashtable2.png width=800>

 To make that work, you need a function that computes hash codes: